mattvenn/bilbao-makerfaire-fpga-workshop/README.md

 The AND gates are used so that the red, green and blue outputs are only on when the active video signal is true.

-Modify the 1s and 0s to change the colour to green and blue
+Modify the 1s and 0s to change the colour on the screen.

 ### colour control